-Explore the basic storage form factors available for IBM Power Systems -- Flash, HDD and SSD products.
+Explore the basic storage form factors available for IBM Power Systems -- Flash, SSD, and HDD products.

 IBM flash-optimized products

-IBM FlashSystem™ and PCIe Flash Adapters are built with native flash modules instead of form factor SSDs.
-The flash modules are combined with high performance controllers into highly optimized products.
-IBM FlashSystem are high capacity and can be attached through Fibre Channel connection to Power servers and can also be integrated with Power SAN environments.
-PCIe Flash Adapters are a high performance, lower price and lower capacity solution that can be contained inside Power servers without the need for external drawers or cables.
-PCIe Flash Adapters can provide very high IOPs with relatively low investment and consume no extra rack space.
+IBM FlashSystem™ and PCIe Flash Adapters are low latency devices based on an optimized and integrated controller design using NAND flash memory as the storage media.
+IBM FlashSystem family are high capacity, all-flash appliances that can be attached through Fibre Channel connection to Power servers and can also be integrated into shared Power SAN environments.
+PCIe Flash Adapters are high performance, lower price, and lower capacity solutions that are installed inside Power servers creating a nearly direct connection from the processor to flash.
+This enables the lowest possible latency for flash access.
+PCIe Flash Adapters provide very high IOPS with relatively low investment and require no additional rack space.

 Hard disk drive (HDD)

-HDD stores and transfers data using spinning disks and moving arms.
+HDD stores and transfers data using spinning disks and moving armature.
 HDD are low cost/high capacity storage devices with relatively modest I/O performance (time required to read and write data).
-HDD are often acceptable for applications that require large storage capacity and are relatively insensitive to I/O performance.
-Many of today’s most important applications such as OLTP and real-time data bases require better I/O performance than HDD can deliver.
-HDD can therefore limit application performance and leave other expensive system resources under utilized.
-Increasing overall utilization with SSD or other flash based products can result in significant savings in hardware costs, licensing costs, floor space, and energy consumption.
+HDD are acceptable for applications that require large storage capacity and applications that are relatively insensitive to I/O performance.
+Many of today’s most important applications such as OLTP and real-time databases require better I/O performance than HDD can deliver.
+In these situations, HDD limits application performance and leaves other expensive system resources underutilized.
+Increasing overall server utilization with Flash/SSD can result in significant savings in hardware costs, licensing costs, floor space, and energy consumption.